pacur/pacur/README.md

 ### project example

 A project can be created with the cli tools which can be installed using go get.
-After creating a project a PKGBUILD file must be added to each release directory inside the packages directory.
-Then the packages can be built and added to the repo.
+The packages can be built and added to the repo.
 An example project is available in the example directory.
 The `pull` command should be run before all builds to update the docker images used for builds.

 ```
 $ go get github.com/pacur/pacur